microsoft/graphitation/website/docs/learn-graphql/guides/the-design-of-graphql.md

 ### Global Optimization

-At the framework level, transperantly to the UI engineer, we can:
+At the framework level, transparently to the UI engineer, we can:

 - Use tooling to extract and optimize query
 - Fetch data in single request for a single render pass